microsoft/code-with-engineering-playbook/pull-requests/code-reviews/recipes/TypeScript.md

 ## Code Review Checklist

-In addition to the [general Code Review checklist](../CodeReviews.md), you should also look for these additional TypeScript related code review items:
+In addition to the [Code Review checklist](../readme.md), you should also look for these additional TypeScript related code review items:

 1.  [ ] Does the code stick to our formating and code standards?
 Does running prettier and TSLint over the code should yield no warnings or errors respectively?
 1.  [ ] Does the change reimplement code that would be better served by pulling in a well known module from the ecosystem?